The Truth About Frivolous Arguments - Section I (A to C)

 Relevant Case Law:

 Mathews v.
 Commissioner, T.C.
 Memo.
 2010-226, 100 T.C.M.
-(CCH) 336 (2010) –Tax Court held that a military veteran's retirement pay was includable in gross income, that he was subject to additions to tax for failure to file and pay taxes, and imposed a $500 penalty for "frivolous" arguments intended to delay the proceedings under section 6673(a)(1).
-The petitioner had argued that his military retirement pay, including an amount garnished by the state for child support, was not income.
+(CCH) 336 (2010) – In addition to penalties for failure to file and pay taxes, the Tax Court imposed a $500 penalty under section 6673(a)(1) against Mr. Mathews for his "frivolous" argument that his military retirement pay, including an amount garnished by the state for child support, was not income.

 Some individuals argue that they have rejected citizenship in the United States in favor of state citizenship; therefore, they are relieved of their federal income tax obligations.
 A variation of this argument is that a person is a free born citizen of a particular state and thus was never a citizen of the United States.
 The underlying theme of these arguments is the same: the person is not a United States citizen and is not subject to federal tax laws because only United States citizens are subject to these laws.